Dog Bite Lawyers in NJ & NY

 In the most severe cases, victims may be mauled, causing catastrophic injuries or even fatalities.
 All dog bite cases can also cause emotional trauma.

-Contact us online or call Law Offices of Rosemarie Arnold at (201) 461-1111 to book a free consultation with a Fort Lee dog bite attorney.
+Contact us online or call Law Offices Rosemarie Arnold at (201) 461-1111 to book a free consultation with a Fort Lee dog bite attorney.

 -